 On toll roads operated by the Mobility Authority, tolls are waived in accordance with state law and Mobility Authority policies for:

-For more information, questions or concerns you may call the Mobility Authority at (512) 996-9778.
+For more information, questions or concerns you may call our Project Hotline at (512) 340-1111.
 You can also sign-up for the e-newsletter or schedule a presentation with the project team for your organization or group.